sigma-py/orthopy/README.md

 ```python
 p0, a, b, c = orthopy.c1.jacobi.recurrence_coefficients(n, a, b, "monic")
 ```
-Possible choices for the standardization are
+Possible choices for the scaling are
   * `"monic"` (leading coefficient 1),
   * `"classical"`, (_p(1) = (n+alpha over n)_), and
-  * `"normal"` (integral over the domain is 1).
+  * `"normal"` (integral over the squared function is 1).

 #### Associated Legendre polynomials